 Kirsten is a Trustee for the NGO Young Roots; a grassroots organisation which supports young refugees and asylum seekers in London.
 Young Roots runs regular youth groups, weekend activities and casework service for young refugees in London.
 They provide a safe space where young people can make friends, learn new skills have a support network.

-Bishop Joanne Grenfell is Bishop of Stepney Area in the Diocese of London, and co-sponsor of Capital Mass.
-Prior to that, Joanne was Archdeacon of Portsdown in the Diocese of Portsmouth, and before that Director of Ordinands and Residentiary Canon in Sheffield.
+Bishop Joanne Grenfell is Bishop of Stepney Area in the Diocese of London.
+Prior to that she was Archdeacon of Portsdown in the Diocese of Portsmouth, and before that Director of Ordinands and Residentiary Canon in Sheffield.
 She has experience of outer housing estate and inner city parishes, chaplaincy, and cathedral ministry.